Maybe some background as to how I pitched up in Hanoi might be in order.

 As Jeremy Clarkson likes to ask, “What could possibly go wrong?”

 Ultimately I lasted five months then returned home mainly to visit family after a year on the road and to tie up some loose ends.
 The first couple of months were hard going.
-I was unsettled and spent most of the plotting how to get back.
+I was unsettled and spent most of the time plotting how to get back.

 Finally, after just five months in the UK, I succeeded in returning to Vietnam in late February after a brief stop to visit family who live near Stuttgart in Germany.
 Twenty hours door to door I was back in my favourite Old Quarter hotel.